Should You Keep Foreign Stocks Out of Your IRA?

 Tax considerations suggest yes, but other factors may argue against it.

-Editor's note: This article is part of the 2020 Tax and IRA Guide.
+Editor's note: This content is part of Morningstar's Tax and IRA Guide special report.
+A version was published in 2020.

 I've often recommended that investors take a look at their portfolios' weightings to determine where to invest new IRA funds.
 If Morningstar's Instant X-Ray view shows that your portfolio is light on an asset class, Morningstar Style Box square, sector, or geographic region, you can use your new contributions to help address the imbalance.